Fourier Series-Based Approximation of Time-Varying Parameters in Ordinary Differential Equations: Fourier Series-Based Approximation Models for Time-Varying Parameters

-with coefficients $a_i$, $b_i$ and fixed angular frequencies $\omega_i$.
-For simplicity moving forward, we denote the $2M$ coefficients by $c_k$, $k=1,\dots,2M$.
-Our goal in approximating $\theta(t)$ is therefore is to estimate the $2M$ coefficients $c_k$ that provide the best fit between the model in \eqref{Eq:TV_form} and the true time-varying parameter given the available system data.
-We utilize the EnKF algorithm described in the previous section to estimate these coefficients.
+for some fixed $M$.
+Our goal in approximating $\theta(t)$ is therefore is to estimate the $2M+1$ coefficients $c_k$ that provide the best fit between the model in \eqref{Eq:TV_form2} and the true time-varying parameter given the observed system data.
+This essentially transforms the inverse problem at hand into a constant parameter estimation problem, and we can utilize the EnKF algorithm described in Section~\ref{Sec:EnKF} to estimate these coefficients.

-Note that for cases in which we do not assume a known period of $\theta(t)$, we choose different values of $\omega_i$ such that the sine and cosine pairs in the approximation model \eqref{Eq:TV_form} have different frequencies; i.e., $\omega_i = 2\pi f_i$ with frequency $f_i$.
-Numerical results demonstrate the importance of choosing appropriate frequencies for these functions, in particular the impact of including high and low frequency terms in the approximation model on the resulting $\theta(t)$ estimate.
+To apply the TVP approximation model in \eqref{Eq:TV_form2}, one must specify the value of $M$, which sets the number of terms in the approximation, and the values of $\omega_i$, $i=1,\dots,M$, which act as the angular frequencies of the sinusoidal functions.
+When $\theta(t)$ is periodic, we consider two different approaches in assigning the $\omega_i$ values: If we know the period of the underlying $\theta(t)$ in advance of the estimation process, we explicitly define $\omega_i$ using the formula

+where $P$ is the known period of $\theta(t)$; this form of $\omega_i$ follows from the terms in the Fourier series in \eqref{Eq:Fourier_series} for approximating a periodic function with known period.
+If the period of $\theta(t)$ is unknown or uncertain, we set $\omega_i$ as in \eqref{Eq:Known_Omega} and treat the period $P$ as an additional unknown constant parameter to be jointly estimated along with the coefficients of the TVP approximation model.
+In more general cases, i.e., when $\theta(t)$ is not known to be periodic over the time interval of available data, we instead choose a fixed increment $\omega$ and define $\omega_i = \omega i$ for each $i = 1,\dots, M$, systematically incorporating sine and cosine pairs with different frequencies into the approximation.
+Following this approach, appropriate choice of the increment $\omega$ becomes an important factor in the estimation process.